The problem with ‘free’ is that it doesn’t generally pay many bills.

 How to Charge for Discovery

-So, if a project is worth $10,000, you can charge between $500-$1,000 for the discovery phase.
-Obviously, if discovery takes less time, you can revise your quote.
+This means that if a project is worth $10k, you can charge between $500 – $1000 for the discovery phase.

-Remember, you should never start the discovery process unless you have clients sign off on it.
-Prepare a discovery document beforehand and make sure your client confirms it before you start off on the project so that both you and the client can come back to it later on.
+Therefore, ensure you never start the discovery process unless you have clients sign off on it.
+Prepare a discovery document and make sure your client confirms it before you start off on the project so that both you and the client can come back to it later on.

 Identifying the Deliverables

-Broadly speaking, here are the documents you should offer at the end of a discovery session:
+Here are the documents that you should offer to your client at the end of discovery.